F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experimental Details

 \textbf{Clipping parameters:} $\epsilon_{\text{low}}{=}0.2$, $\epsilon_{\text{high}}{=}0.2$ for GRPO; $\epsilon_{\text{low}}{=}0.2$, $\epsilon_{\text{high}}{=}0.28$ for DAPO; $\epsilon_{\text{low}}{=}1.0$, $\epsilon_{\text{high}}{=}5.0$ for CISPO, following~\citep{artscaling}.
 Rewards are assigned via math-verify~\citep{math-verify}: 1.0 for correct, 0.0 for incorrect.
 Complete hyperparameters are in Table~\ref{tab:hyperparameters}.

-\textbf{Entropy and KL Regularization:} for the comparison in Section~\ref{sec:grpo_entropy_kl}, we tune the entropy bonus coefficient over $\{0.0001, 0.001\}$ and the KL penalty coefficient over $\{0.001, 0.01\}$.
+\textbf{Entropy and KL Regularization:} for the regularization controls in Section~\ref{sec:grpo_controls}, we tune the entropy bonus coefficient over $\{0.0001, 0.001\}$ and the KL penalty coefficient over $\{0.001, 0.01\}$.
 We select the best checkpoint for each configuration based on average math pass@1.
 The best-performing coefficients are $0.001$ for both entropy bonus and KL penalty.